enobil/enobil.github.io/_posts/2022-05-03-platform-implementation-checklist.markdown

     1. Are the logs utilizing structured logging, e.g. as JSON?
     1. When logging an exception, is the stack trace properly visible in the logs?
     1. Are the logs sufficient to troubleshoot an unexpected issue?
+        1. Might be useful to have trace/debug logs before and after major function calls.
     1. Are the logs including details about input parameters or only printing a generic message without any/sufficient parameter values?
     1. Is the log message understandable for a person with limited context?
 1. Performance